A group of people hiking through a lush, green forest on a dirt trail surrounded by tall trees.

 Practical details

-Guided hikes are offered seasonally in natural areas throughout the Upper Midwest.
+Guided hikes are offered seasonally in natural areas, typically within a one-hour drive of the Minneapolis-St. Paul metro area.
 Specific locations, duration, accessibility details, and weather considerations are provided for each scheduled hike.
+Each session is limited to 10 people, and availability is on a first-come, first-serve basis.

-Participants are encouraged to wear comfortable clothing suitable for the weather and bring any personal items needed for comfort.
+Participants are encouraged to wear clothing suitable for the weather conditions and bring any personal items needed for comfort.
+A water bottle, sunscreen, insect repellent, and comfortable footwear are highly recommended for all outings.

 If you have questions about accessibility or accommodations, please reach out prior to registering.